-Visitors to my website may be interested to know that 2014 is the 1,000nt anniversary of the famous Battle of Clontarf, fought on Good Friday 23rd April 1014.
-The battle is the subject of my new book 'The Battle of Clontarf, Good Friday, 1014', published in 2013 by Four Courts Press.
-Many thanks to FCP for publishing my book 999 years to the very day after this famous battle was fought.
-Throughout April 2014 I am due to give a series of talks to schools and local history and heritage societies to help commemorate this very important event in Ireland's medieval history.
+Four Courts Press published my Battle of Clontarf book 999 years to the very day after this famous battle was fought.
+Throughout April 2014 I was busy giving a series of talks to schools and local history and heritage societies to help commemorate the 1,000th anniversary of this very important event in Ireland's medieval history.

 This is the extract that appears on the back cover of the book: